abdullahmujahidali/Backend-Level-1/Level-1/5.Docker/README.md

 ### Question No 2:
 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Difference between Entry point and CMD directive in a Dockerfile?

 ### Answer No 2:
+Both CMD and ENTRYPOINT are two important

 ### Question No 3:
 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Explain this command written inside a Dockerfile:RUN mkdir /app/django/helloworld

 ### Answer No 3:

+When this command Dockerfile:RUN mkdir /app/django/helloworld will be executed it will create a directory named helloworld inside the directory of /app/django.

 ### Question No 4:
 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Explain the concept of layering in docker images/containers?